Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Preliminary syllabus

-Required Texts (Note: please review the preliminary syllabus when posted above to see if any required texts are available as ebooks in Canvas.)
+Please review the preliminary syllabus posted above to see if any required texts are available as ebooks in Canvas or on the internet.
+Please order the books on the syllabus from the bookstore of your choice before the course begins.

 Preliminary syllabus

-Required Texts (Note: please review the preliminary syllabus when posted above to see if any required texts are available as ebooks in Canvas.)
+Please review the preliminary syllabus posted above to see if any required texts are available as ebooks in Canvas or on the internet.
+Please order the books on the syllabus from the bookstore of your choice before the course begins.

 In this capstone course, students employ the method of practical theology to reflect on concerns related to their ministerial and educational praxis.
 Careful analyses that include the social and cultural circumstances surrounding their identified praxis will be undertaken, as well as an appreciative and critical retrieval of the voice of the faith tradition.
 Based on that reflection, possible educational and ministerial interventions that meet criteria of pragmatic feasibility and religious faithfulness will be imagined and articulated verbally and in writing for evaluation and feedback.